 There are some horror stories online about Montenegro’s ‘potholed, precarious roads’ – but rest assured these are mostly outdated.
-A lot of the country’s major highways were renovated in the mid-2000s.
+A lot of the country’s major highways were completely redone in the mid-2000s.
 Overall, we thought the roads were in great condition, especially compared to other countries in the region.

-Most roads are sealed, single-lane highways.
-Smaller roads around Lake Skadar are a bit rougher, but that’s to be expected from rural areas.
+Most roads in urban areas are sealed, single-lane highways.
+Smaller roads around Lake Skadar are a bit rougher, but that’s to be expected in rural areas.

 Have you heard the urban legend about David Beckham’s car getting stolen in the UK and ending up in Montenegro?
 (OK, it may actually be true.)
 Someone told me this as a way of warning me of the dangers of driving in Montenegro.
 You’d think it’s a land of car thieves!

 Honestly, we didn’t encounter anything of the sort.
-Lock your doors, park in places that are busy and look safe, and make sure your accommodation has secure parking.
+Lock your doors, park in places that have a lot of foot traffic and look safe, and make sure your accommodation has secure parking.
 Theft insurance comes standard with most rental companies.

-What side of the road does Montenegro drive on?
+What side of the road do you drive on in Montenegro?

 In Montenegro, you drive on the right hand side of the road.

-If you’re driving along the Bay of Kotor, you might want to consider driving north to south if you want clear views of the water.
+If you’re driving around the Bay of Kotor, you might want to consider driving north to south if you want clear views of the water.

 Do you need an International Driving Permit for Montenegro?